Fibre broadband without a contract

 Flexible fibre broadband

-For most of us the choice is rather slim: Now TV or a small Devon-based ISP called Pulse8.
-There is a third option - Hyperoptic - but as we explain in our full review, it's incredibly limited in availability.
+There is a fourth option - Hyperoptic - but as we explain in our full review, it's incredibly limited in availability.

-These are the cheapest deals available from each of the three:
+These are the cheapest deals available from each of them:

-Both the Now TV Combo and Pulse8's fibre are available with up to 78Mb connections as well; Hyperoptic also sell their 100Mb and 1Gb fibre to the premises (FTTP) on flexible terms.
+Both the Now TV Combo and Pulse8's fibre are available with up to 78Mb connections as well; Virgin Media's 200Mb, Gamer and new 300Mb packages are also available on 30-day terms, as are Hyperoptic's 100Mb and 1Gb fibre to the premises (FTTP) deals.

 Calls and other packages

-Note that we've included Hyperoptic twice in the table above.
-As they're a pure fibre provider it's possible not only to ditch the contract but the phone line as well.
+Note that we've included Hyperoptic and Virgin Media twice in the table above.
+Because neither uses the copper phone network to deliver their broadband, it's possible not only to ditch the contract but the phone line as well.

-There's not that much of a saving to be made by going without, but the point is that for all Hyperoptic are something of a limited edition provider, they do their best to be highly flexible where they are available.
+There's not that much of a saving to be made by going without, but in Hyperoptic's case the point is that for all they're something of a limited edition provider, they do their best to be highly flexible where they are available.

 As mentioned above, they also sell their 100Mb and 1Gb FTTP packages on 30 day terms.
 To go phone-free they cost £38 and £64 respectively, to get the landline as well will cost £41 for the 100Mb package and £67 for the 1Gb deal.